 Diabetes is an epidemic and one of the greatest global health problems today.
 Over 370 million people worldwide have diabetes, and more than 80% of all diabetes-related deaths occur in low and middle-income countries.

 India is particularly at risk.
-Over 67 million Indians have diabetes and additional 77 million have pre-diabetes.
+Over 66 million Indians have diabetes, and additional 77 million have pre-diabetes.
 The number of people with diabetes is projected to rise to 109 million by 2035 and India will see the world’s biggest increase in diabetes during that time.

 Understanding the type of diabetes you have is important.
 The two most-prevalent types of diabetes are Type 1 and Type 2.
 Over 90% of all diabetes cases are Type 2.
-Additionally, some people can develop other types of diabetes like Gestational Diabetes, Pancreatic Diabetes, MODY and Glucose Intolerance.
-The good news is that with proper medical care it is possible to effectively manage all types of diabetes.
+The good news is that with proper medical care it is possible to effectively manage both types of diabetes.

 Many people believe they aren’t at risk for diabetes because of the popular notion that it only affects the elderly or obese.
 In reality, women, young adults, and children are at greater risk than ever before due to changing diets and sedentary lifestyles.

-Pregnant women are at particular risk for gestational diabetes that also affects newborns, an increasing problem in India.
+Pregnant women are at particular risk for gestational diabetes that also affects newborns, and is an increasing problem in India.